Stricter entry regulations have been in force since 20.12.2021; a 2-G plus certificate is required for entry:

 Information hotline ÖBB Customer Service at T: 05-1717 (0 – 24 h)

-The airports close to Vorarlberg (in Germany and Switzerland) are in operation, please check the flight schedule directly with your airline or travel agent as well as entry and return regulations.
+The airports close to Vorarlberg in D and CH are in operation.
+Please check the flight schedule directly with your airline or travel agent as well as the entry and return rules.

 If you arrive in Switzerland by plane (e.g. Zurich or Altenrhein) and travel on from there to Vorarlberg, please note the stricter entry regulations in Switzerland: Even for vaccinated and recovered persons, a PCR test or antigen rapid test set must be presented before entry.
 The test costs are to be borne by the person entering the country.

 Information on the stricter entry regulations in Switzerland from 20.12.2021.